Cartagena CF

 Cartagena Club de Fútbol was a football club based in Cartagena, Region of Murcia.
 The club played 7 seasons in Segunda División.
 Cartagena CF disappeared at the end of the 1951–52 season for not paying its players.

-Immediately after Cartagena CF's disappearance, the other club in Cartagena was founded, UD Cartagenera, that is playing currently in Tercera División.
+Immediately after Cartagena CF's disappearance, another club in Cartagena was founded, UD Cartagenera, that was playing in Tercera Federación as of 2022, when its senior side was disbanded, only keeping its youth football sides.
+This club was also succeeded, by FC Cartagena, that currently competes in Segunda División.